obarrilero/sambuca/Readme.md

 # SAMBUCA Python and AGDC Project
-Temporarily creating this repo in my (Daniel) personal stash project.
-We can move or clone it later when we have a better location.
+Temporarily creating this repo in my (Daniel's) personal Stash project.
+We can move or clone it later when there is a better location.

 ---

-## reference folders
-* IDL
+## Description of Reference Folders
-    IDL reference code
+* IDL: Original IDL code
     * amoeba_clw7.pro: ***What is this file?***
     * sambuca_2009.pro: current *gold standard* for core SAMBUCA.
     * sambuca_2009_wid.pro: IDL widgets/GUI code for the *gold standard* SAMBUCA.